amitaiml83/Recipe-For-rating-Predict-Food-Rating-Using-ML/README.md

 # Recipe-For-rating-Predict-Food-Rating-Using-ML
-This is the project in part of curriculam in Bsc in data Science at IIt Madras. it is comes under the Machien Learning Course and Machine Learning techniques Course. in this project  we have to build the model which can predict the rating according to user behavoiurs.
+This is the project in part of curriculam in Bsc in data Science at IIT Madras. it is comes under the Machien Learning Course and Machine Learning techniques Course. in this project  we have to build the model which can predict the rating according to user behavoiurs.

 **Columns Description**